 Whether booking for yourself or another traveler, stay within the company policy to avoid needing additional approval.

-The times when it’s justifiable to break with policy are when you are traveling during a very popular event that is jacking up hotel prices, or if the city you are staying in is higher than the company norm.
+The times when it’s justifiable to break with the policy are when you are traveling during a very popular event that is jacking up hotel prices, or if the city you are staying in is higher than the company norm.
 TravelPerk makes the approval process quick and easy, but it’s still better to avoid it and stay within company policy whenever possible.
 Our search function color codes in and out of policy hotels so you can quickly see what is (and isn’t covered).

 5. Be mindful of group bookings